 Robert Cialdini (among others) noted the concept of social proof.
 It states “one means we use to determine what is correct is to determine what others think is correct”.
-Case studies, testimonials and recommendations are therefore powerful weapons in the battle to increase credibility.
+Case studies and testimonials are powerful weapons in the battle to increase credibility in B2B markets.

 Content As A Retention Tool

 Research shows that >60% of customers that leave a business do so simply because they do not feel valued and/or the supplier does not communicate with them regularly.
 Delivering relevant information aids customer retention and makes a supplier more trustworthy.